 1. Do I already have coverage?

-You may already have roadside assistance if you recently bought a new car.
+Did you recently buy a new car?
+You may already have roadside assistance.
 If this is the case, you could have coverage for at least a few years or up to a certain mileage threshold.
-Checking to see if you already have it could save you money.
+It’s worth checking before you purchase these services because it could save you money.

 2. Where do I get roadside assistance?